2022 European Amateur Team Championship: Winners

 Tied leaders of the opening 36-hole competition was team Spain and team France, each with a 7-under-par score of 693, two strokes ahead of team England.
 Spain was declared the winner, with the better total of the two non-counting scores.

 There was no official award for the lowest individual score, but individual leader was Julien Sale, France, with a 6-under-par score of 134, two strokes ahead of nearest competitors.

-Spain continued trough the match-play to win the gold medal, earning their fifth title and first since 2017, beating three-times-champion Sweden in the final 4–2.
+Spain continued through the match-play to win the gold medal, earning their fifth title and first since 2017, beating three-times-champion Sweden in the final 4–2.

 Defending champion Denmark earned the bronze on third place, after beating host nation England 5–2 in the bronze match.